 According to Crunchbase, SoFi has raised a total of $2.9 billion across 15 rounds of venture capital funding.

 Prominent company investors include the likes of RPM Ventures, SoftBank, GGV Capital, Manhattan Venture Partners, the Qatar Investment Authority, Bracket Capital, and many more.

-SoFi is currently valued at $4.8 billion, which means that the company has generated a 2x return for its investors (based on the money invested).
+SoFi is currently valued at $8.65 billion as a result of its merger with Social Capital.
 As a private company, SoFi is not obligated to publicly share its revenue and profit numbers.
-Given that the company remains in expansion mode, it can be believed that it still operates at a loss.
+Once SoFi hits the public markets, it revenue figures should be revealed.